Prolo1/Fashion_Line/README.md

 * Stores coordinate cards within character card
 * Add/Remove coordinates from character card
 * Keybinds for switching to different costumes (set them yourself)
+* Add current costume to Fashion Line
+* New buttons in the clothes save menu

 ## Planned

 * Make it work properly in-game
+* Have it work in studio (maybe)

 ## How To Use